dAppServer/devops/README.md

 # Sponsors

+Both Sponsors have free public access; meaning you are more than welcome to fork and use for yourself, for commercial projects, they have options for you too.

 ## Build systems: Docker Inc
 Docker Inc sponsor us with Opensource access, meaning the opensource community can leverage their very generous sponsorship, without affecting their personal quotas.